LIVMARLI in the United States

 • loss of appetite

 Stomach and intestinal (gastrointestinal) problems.
-LIVMARLI can cause stomach and intestinal problems, including diarrhea, stomach pain, and vomiting during treatment.
-Tell your health care provider right away if you have any of these symptoms more often or more severely than normal for you.
+LIVMARLI can cause stomach and intestinal problems, including diarrhea and stomach pain.
+Your healthcare provider may advise you to monitor for new or worsening stomach problems including stomach pain, diarrhea, blood in your stool or vomiting.
+Tell your healthcare provider right away if you have any of these symptoms more often or more severely than normal for you.

-A condition called Fat Soluble Vitamin (FSV) Deficiency caused by low levels of certain vitamins (vitamins A, D, E, and K) stored in body fat.
-FSV deficiency is common in patients with Alagille syndrome but may worsen during treatment.
-Your health care provider should do blood tests before starting and during treatment.
+A condition called Fat Soluble Vitamin (FSV) Deficiency caused by low levels of certain vitamins (vitamin A, D, E, and K) stored in body fat is common in patients with Alagille syndrome and PFIC but may worsen during treatment.
+Your healthcare provider should do blood tests before starting and during treatment and may monitor for bone fractures and bleeding which have been reported as common side effects.
+Prescribing Information